Best Monitors for Mac Mini M4 in 2026: 5K, USB-C, Thunderbolt and Budget Picks

 How Does the Mac Mini M4 Connect to Monitors?

-The front-facing USB-C ports on the 2024 chassis redesign are restricted to data and power only — they cannot output video.
+Video output on the Mac Mini M4 comes from the rear HDMI and Thunderbolt/USB-C ports.
+The front USB-C ports are for data and power only — they cannot output video.
 The base M4 supports up to three external displays simultaneously: two displays up to 6K at 60Hz over Thunderbolt, plus one display up to 5K at 60Hz over Thunderbolt or 4K at 60Hz over HDMI.
 The M4 Pro expands this to three Thunderbolt 5 ports with higher bandwidth ceilings.

 Mac Mini M4 rear ports: